reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 ... [john123] [userInquiry] ... - Service: Fetching user with id john123
 ```

+Depending on the context, there are [more things to add to the message context](/logging-context/) than a user and a function.

 ### Different Logging For Each Environment

 We often have different logging formats for local and production runtime environments.
 Spring profiles are an elegant way to implement different logging for each environment.
-You can refer to a very good use case in this article for (environment-specific logging)[https://reflectoring.io/profile-specific-logging-spring-boot/].
+You can refer to a very good use case in [this article about environment-specific logging](/profile-specific-logging-spring-boot/).

 ### Tracing Requests Across Microservices
 Debugging and tracing in microservice applications is challenging since